 The Green Bank assesses the impact of its projects in terms of local environmental protection benefits produced by projects.
 These benefits are primarily in the form of cleaner air in the state and are measured in terms of tons of Carbon Dioxide (CO2) and pounds of Nitrous Oxide (NOx), Sulfur Dioxide (SOx) and particulate matter (PM 2.5) not emitted.
 The Green Bank has developed its measurement methodology for these measurements in conjunction with outside experts from the Connecticut Department of Energy and Environmental Protection and at the United States Environmental Protection Agency.
 These agencies have found the methodology to be a reasonable estimation and an appropriate tool for assessing this impact.
-For more information on this methodology, click here.
+For more information on this methodology, click here39.
+For more information on the EPA's AvERT, click here40.
 Note that the lifetime values are based on the aggregation of projects' impact for one year multiplied by the useful life of the technology for each project.

 TABLE 24.
-GREEN BANK AVOIDED EMISSIONS BY FY CLOSED
+GREEN BANK AVOIDED EMISSIONS BY FY CLOSED41